• Skip to main content

 What lentils to use

-I used a combination of red lentils and puy lentils, but red and ordinary green, brown or black lentils are fine to use too.
-The red lentils add richness and thicken the sauce while the puy lentils keep their shape in cooking and add texture.
+I used a combination of red split lentils and green lentils, but red and puy, brown or black lentils are fine to use, too.
+The red lentils add richness and thicken the sauce while the green lentils keep their shape in cooking and add texture.

-This combination of green and red lentils creates quite a ‘meaty’ filling, and you won’t miss the real thing (you might also like my vegan lentil ragu)!
+This combination of green and red lentils creates quite a ‘meaty’ filling, satisfying and delicious (you may also like my healthy turkey lasagna).

 You can if this is your preferred method though it's not necessary.
-If you would like to cover your lentil lasagna I recommend cooking it in the centre of the oven at 200 C/gas mark 6 for about 20 minutes.
-After that remove the foil and continue cooking for another 15-20 minutes until the top has browned.
+If you would like to cover your lentil lasagna (loosely) I recommend cooking it in the centre of the oven for about 20 minutes.
+After that remove the foil and continue cooking for another 15-20 minutes or until the top is golden-brown.

 If you prefer to cook your lasagna without covering it follow the Instructions in this recipe.